LandSandBoat/lsb-wiki/Quick-Start-Guide.md

   * You should make sure you have a working client for local testing: [Client Setup Guide (Windows)](Client-Setup-Windows) (This includes sections for setting up Ashita and Windower).
 * Once you've confirmed everything is working and you can connect to your local server, you can start exploring the [Post-Install Guide](Post-Install-Guide) and articles in the Development section.
 These articles tell you how to do important things such as:
   * Changing settings
-  * Making a Game Master/Admin character
+  * Making a Game Master/Admin character and finding/using GM commands (giving yourself items, teleporting, etc.)
   * Making your server available to the wider internet
-  * And other useful things!
+  * And many other useful things!